Why nonprofit organisations should consider cyber insurance

 Mobile applications

 Some nonprofits deploy mobile apps to reach wider audiences, facilitate donations, and raise awareness.
-If the applications are not secure, they can provide an entry point for hackers to access user information or perform unauthorized transactions.
+If the applications are not secure, they can provide an entry point for hackers to access user information or perform unauthorised transactions.

 Social media